 Olympia WA 98504-7600

 On November 15, 2017, we adopted amendments to Chapter 173-03 WAC Public Records.
 These amendments became effective on December 16, 2017.
 WAC 173-03-060 now requires that all public record requests must be directed to the agency public records officer at the email address or mailing address above.
-We will continue to accept requests that are not sent to the addresses listed above until March 19, 2018.
-After that, improperly submitted requests will not be accepted or processed.
+We continued to accept requests that were not sent to the addresses listed above until March 19, 2018.
+Since then, improperly submitted requests are not accepted or processed.

 What happens after you submit your request?

 Within five business days of receipt of your request, Ecology will do one of the following:

 - Provide an internet address and link to the specific record requested;

 - Acknowledge that your request was received and provide a reasonable estimate of the time required to respond to the request.